richdmartin13/swiftech/content/quickbytes/terms/how-we-work.md

 DropByte is not just a Tech Support Provider - instead, we are a Tech Support Company with a goal to educate.
 We are here to make progress towards fixing your technical problems and to help you understand how to best address these kinds of issues in the future.
 Despite this goal, we understand that we may not be able to solve every problem.

 If you are dissatisfied with a Remote Session or an On-Site Meeting, please contact us for a refund of up to 50%.
 Unfortunately, we cannot offer full refunds at this time.
+Tech Workshops are non-refundable.

 ### Questions and Comments